Magyartanulas/magyartanulas.github.io/Section5.md

 ---

-The definite conjugation is used with `a/az, ez(eke)t a/az, az(oka)t a/az` in a sentence.
-Any other time, the indefinite conjugation is used.
+If there is an object in the sentence, then the definite conjugation is used when there is `a/az, ez(eke)t a/az, az(oka)t a/az` in a sentence. *Any other time*, the indefinite conjugation is used.

 **Definite**